BKBojkow/BKBojkow.github.io/_posts/2024-07-10-Bachelors-thesis.md

 #comment

 ---
+For my bachelors assigment I did an internship at maxon Benelux.
+I had created a control scheme for Dual Parallel SCARA robot.
+Here is the thesis itself:

-Designing Inverse Dynamics Dontroller for Dual Parallel SCARA robot
+## Implementation of Inverse Dynamic Controller into Parallel SCARA Robot
+<object data="/assets/2024-07-10-Bachelors-thesis/Thesis.pdf" width="792" height="589" type='application/pdf'> </object>

 > Have a nice day, Brunon